TerryMooreII/sia-blog/src/posts/2025-12-17-disable-auto-rearrange-virtual-desktops-on-mac.md

 tags: [til, mac, osx]
 ---

+Setting name:

-Automatically rearrange Spaces based on most recent use
+**Automatically rearrange Spaces based on most recent use**

 To turn it off: